Goodluck Nanah Opiah: Political career

 In 2003, Opiah was elected to the Imo State House of Assembly on the People's Democratic Party (PDP) ticket to represent the Ohaji/Egbema Constituency of Imo State.
 He sponsored the bill prohibiting discrimination against persons infected with HIV/AIDS at work places and institutions.
 He also helped the establishment of Imo Oil Producing Areas Development (ISOPADEC) through the sponsoring of a bill to that effect.
 Today, ISOPADEC is fully operational.
 Between 2003 and 2007, he was chairman and member of various House Committees and Ad-hoc Committees in the House.
 He was chairman, House Committee on Commerce, Industry and Tourism; chairman, Transport Committee; chairman, Petroleum Committee.
 He was appointed by the president of the Federal Republic of Nigeria, Dr Ebele Goodluck Jonathan as the chairman governing Board of Agricultural and Rural Management Institute (ARMTI) Ilorin, Kwara State in 2012 before being elected in 2015 as a Member, House of Representatives of the National Assembly for Ohaji/Egbema/Oguta/Oru West Federal constituency.
 In 2020, the Imo state Governor, distinguished Senator Hope Uzodinma, appointed him as the Special Adviser/Coordinator on Oil and Gas Matters and later Imo State Commissioner for Petroleum Resources.
 In June 2022 President Buhari nominated him as a Nigerian Federal Minister.

 Speakership

 Opiah was elected to represent Ohaji/Egbema Constituency in the Imo State Legislature for second term in the year 2007.
 His colleagues in the legislature unanimously elected him the 8th Honourable Speaker of the Imo State House of Assembly on June 5, 2007.

 House of Representative

 He won the March 28, 2015 House of Representative election for Ohaji/Egbema, Oguta, Oru West Constituency.
 He was a very active member of the 8th Assembly of the Federal House of Representatives.

 Nigerian Federal Minister

-On the 21st of June 2022 the Nigerian Senate received seven new nominees from President Muhammadu Buhari for consideration and confirmation as Ministers of the Federal Republic of Nigeria.
+On 21 June 2022 the Nigerian Senate received seven new nominees from President Muhammadu Buhari for consideration and confirmation as Ministers of the Federal Republic of Nigeria.
 Opiah was amonged the nominees.
-He was Sworn in as Nigerian Minister of State for Education by President Buhari on the 6th of July 2022.
+He was Sworn in as Nigerian Minister of State for Education by President Buhari on 6 July 2022.